open-keychain/open-keychain.github.io/faq/index.md

 You should make sure that your key can't be intercepted during transfer.
 If you have an SD-Card reader in your phone, you can use this to easily transfer your key.
 If you don't, you can transfer your key through an online service (such as E-Mail, Dropbox, …), but **make sure to encrypt it** during transfer!

 To transfer your key to OpenKeychain from `gpg`, the best way to do so is to encrypt it with a single-use password, which you never use anywhere else and never send online.
-Use `gpg` as shown above to generate a random password, then export encrypt your key.
+Use `gpg` as shown above to generate a random password, then export and encrypt your key with it.

-You will be asked for a password.
 Once the key is encrypted, transfer the file to your mobile using any method, decrypt the file with OpenKeychain.
 When asked, manually (!) input the password.

 **Do not use a weak password**!
 This method is only safe if the password you use is very strong (like 20 random, alphanumeric characters), and humans are really bad at generating random strings.
 Use `gpg` as shown above, or another random password generator of your choice.